dianatataru/Timema-SV-Methods/README.md

 bcftool stats cactusStripe_TcrGSH2_TcrGUSH2_min50bp.vcf.gz # number of records is 819, I think this is missing inversions

 ```
 GSH2 is the REF for all.
-Translocations are a little trickier than inversions, I will want to filter by breakpoints (BND) that have more than one path supporting them (INFO/NS > 1), and then by ones that are mate-paired (collapse these into single record).
-Once I have a pairwise vcf for each combinations, I can use bcf tools merge to merge across all pairwise comparisons to get a total number.

 New Jay paper does the following with vg deconstruct vcf output:
 - ran vcfbub to keep only top-level variant sites (snarls) less than 100 kb in size